deltachat/deltachat-core-rust/scripts/README.md

 - `remote_tests_rust.sh` rsyncs to the build machine and runs `run-rust-test.sh` remotely on the build machine.

-- `doxygen/Dockerfile` specifies an image that contains the doxygen tool which is used by `run-doxygen.sh` to generate C-docs which are then uploaded via `ci_upload.sh` to `https://c.delta.chat/_unofficial_unreleased_docs/<BRANCH>` (and the master branch is linked to https://c.delta.chat proper).
+- `run-doxygen.sh` generates C-docs which are then uploaded to https://c.delta.chat/

 ## Triggering runs on the build machine locally (fast!)